aws-amplify/docs/docs/lib/predictions/fragments/android/identify-entity.md

+The following APIs will enable you to identify entities (faces and/or celebrities) from images.

 ## Set up your backend

 If you haven't already done so, run `amplify init` inside your project and then `amplify add auth` (we recommend selecting the *default configuration*).